Microsoft/Azure-RMSDocs.de-de/Azure-RMSDocs/deploy-aip-scanner.md

 ## <a name="optimizing-the-performance-of-the-scanner"></a>Optimieren der Überprüfungsleistung

 Nutzen Sie den folgenden Leitfaden, um die Leistung der Überprüfung zu optimieren.
-However, if your priority is the responsiveness of the scanner computer rather than the scanner performance, you can use an [advanced client setting](./rms-client/client-admin-guide-customizations.md#limit-the-number-of-threads-used-by-the-scanner) to limit the number of threads used by the scanner (classic client only).
+However, if your priority is the responsiveness of the scanner computer rather than the scanner performance, you can use an advanced client setting to limit the number of threads used by the scanner:

+- Scanner from the classic client: [Limit the number of threads used by the scanner](./rms-client/client-admin-guide-customizations.md#limit-the-number-of-threads-used-by-the-scanner)

+- Scanner from the unified labeling client: [Limit the number of threads used by the scanner](./rms-client/clientv2-admin-guide-customizations.md#limit-the-number-of-threads-used-by-the-scanner)

 So maximieren Sie die Überprüfungsleistung: